Can You See If Your UV Lamp Is Still Working?

 The UV lamp glows blue.
 What does that mean?

 At best, it means your UV lamp is receiving power and treating your water.
-At worst, it means you’re relying on a UV lamp that is no longer producing enough UVC energy to properly inactivate your water.
+At worst, it means you’re relying on a UV lamp that is no longer producing enough UV-C energy to properly inactivate microorganisms your water.
 It depends on how long the lamp has been in operation.

 The countdown timer (available on many residential UV system models), will count down the useful life of your UV lamp, from 365 days when it is first installed.
 When it reaches zero and the alarm sounds, it is signaling that the lamp needs to be changed, even though you may see that familiar blue glow through the view port.

-The UV lamp is a critical component of your UV system, as it’s specifically the UV-C light it produces that inactivates your water.
+The UV lamp is a critical component of your UV system, as it’s specifically the UV-C light it produces that inactivates the microorganisms in your water.
 As the water passes by the UV lamp, those UV-C rays are absorbed by any microorganisms in the water, altering their DNA, and making it impossible for them to reproduce or cause infection.
-So in this way, harmful microbes like E.coli, Giardia, Cryptosporidium, and many others are made harmless.
+So in this way, microbes like E.coli, Giardia, and Cryptosporidium are made harmless.
 Often this is referred to as inactivated, but rest assured inactivated is as good as dead!